Pediatric infusion therapy

 Nutraceuticals can also help boost you or your child’s energy level.
 Athletes, including student athletes, might find that nutraceuticals help them perform at a higher level or heal after a sports injury.

-What are the side effects of Infusion Therapy?
+What are the side effects of pediatric infusion therapy?

 Nutraceutical infusion therapy has rare and minor side effects.
 You or your child might experience side effects like leg cramps or nausea after infusions, but these should go away within a day or two and shouldn’t impact activities.
 If nausea becomes severe, nausea medicine can be added to you or your child’s next infusion to prevent this side effect.